Zacks Earnings ESP: A Better Way to Find Earnings Surprises for Medical

 The Zacks Earnings ESP, or Expected Surprise Prediction, aims to find earnings surprises by focusing on the most recent analyst revisions.
 The basic premise is that if an analyst reevaluates their earnings estimate ahead of an earnings release, it means they likely have new information that could possibly be more accurate.

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Regeneron (REGN) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $9.02 a share one days away from its upcoming earnings release on May 6, 2021.
+Fortress Biotech (FBIO) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at -$0.16 a share three days away from its upcoming earnings release on May 10, 2021.

-REGN has an Earnings ESP figure of 2.54%, which, as explained above, is calculated by taking the percentage difference between the $9.02 Most Accurate Estimate and the Zacks Consensus Estimate of $8.79.
-Regeneron is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the -$0.16 Most Accurate Estimate and the -$0.17 Zacks Consensus Estimate, Fortress Biotech has an Earnings ESP of 10.58%.
+Investors should also know that FBIO is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported